Skip to main content

 • Cannot ingest documents directly from Document Plugin

-• Metadata filters use exact match with AND logic only (first iteration)
+• Structured metadata filters use exact match with AND logic only; toggle Use advance metadata filters for expression-based filtering

 Next steps